multiverse-os/cli/README.md

 ### Arguments

+Below is the simpliest initalization of the `cli` framework.
+It opts out of commands, flags, and just passes down your arguments to the default action.
+It still provides version, help output, and executable release information like developer signature (this may move to a different library eventually).
 You can lookup arguments by calling the `Args` function on `cli.Context`, e.g.:

 ```go
 package main